flathub/com.valvesoftware.Steam.Utility.vkBasalt/README.md

 # com.valvesoftware.Steam.Utility.vkBasalt

-This is the [vkBasalt](https://github.com/DadSchoorse/vkBasalt/) flatpak for Steam's flatpak.
+This is the [vkBasalt](https://github.com/DadSchoorse/vkBasalt/) flatpak for Steam's flatpak. **This will only work if you are using Steam *and* vkBasalt's beta flatpaks!**

 ## Enable vkBasalt per game